-The Makerspace fosters learning, exploration, innovation and play through making.
-We support individuals and groups to learn new skills and develop maker projects, and coordinate workshops, drop-in sessions, collaborative projects and events.
+The Curtin Library Makerspace is a creative learning environment that fosters exploration, innovation and play through making.
+By encouraging self-directed learning we support individuals and groups to learn new skills and develop maker projects.
+We also coordinate workshops, drop-in sessions, collaborative projects and events.

-Curtin Library makerspace was established in 2015.
-It aims to be a significant contributor to the development of a maker culture within the university by encouraging cross-disciplinary sharing of ideas and experience and enabling the development of innovative projects that contribute to both the teaching and research work of the university.
-It aims to monitor the research in and development of Makerspaces around the world and share this intelligence with the University.
+Established in 2015, the Makerspace aims to be a significant contributor to the development of a maker culture within Curtin University by encouraging cross-disciplinary sharing of ideas and experience and enabling the development of innovative projects that contribute to both the teaching and research work of the University.
+It monitors the research in and development of Makerspaces around the world and shares this intelligence with the University.